lizmat/articles/5to6-signatures.md

         say "Received: " ~ join ", ", sort keys %nameds;
     }
     slurp-nameds(foo => 42, bar => 666); # Received: bar, foo

+As with the slurpy array, there can only be one slurpy hash in a signature, and it needs to be specified after any other named parameters.

+> An often occurring situation, is when you want to pass a named argument to
+> a subroutine from a variable with the same name.
+In Perl 5 this looks like:
+> `do_something(bar => $bar)`.
+In Perl 6, you can specify this in the same
+> way: `do-something(bar => $bar).
+But you can also use a shortcut:
+> `do-something(:$bar)`.
+This is less typing, and less chance of making typos.

 Default values in Perl 6
 ------------------------